-On Fridays I like to share some of the experiences I’ve had during the week with patients and in my personal life that I’ve found significant in some way.
+On Fridays I like to share experiences I’ve had during the week with patients and in my personal life that I’ve found significant.
 I like to share them in hopes that you might find value in them and have something resonate with you in your life.

 Some quotes I love.

 “If you don’t separate yourself from distractions, your distractions will separate you from your goals.” – Steve Harvey

 “When you tell people that the delusions they are experiencing are grounded in reality and that it’s everyone else’s job in society to reflect those delusions back at them, you’re not doing them any favors.
 In fact, you’re engaging in cruelty.”

 “The truth is, it’s always too soon to quit.
 Keep going.” – Sally Mcrae